mrsinani/bu_kids_api/RAILWAY_DEPLOYMENT.md

 - `./inference/rec_onnx/model.onnx` - Text recognition model
 - `./inference/cls_onnx/model.onnx` - Text classification model
 - `./ppocr/utils/en_dict.txt` - Character dictionary

-## Troubleshooting

-1. If deployment fails, check the logs in the Railway dashboard
-2. Ensure all required model files are in the correct locations
-3. Verify that the `uploads` directory is created at startup
-4. If you see OpenCV-related errors, make sure all system dependencies in apt.txt are correctly specified

 ## Additional Notes